 The YMCAs of Québec is managed by a Board of Directors who take the Y’s charitable mission to heart.
-The Board of Directors is composed of 13 partner members elected during the Annual General Meeting.
+The Board of Directors is composed of 13 members elected during the Annual General Meeting.
 The term of each Director is of two years from the date of election, up to a maximum of 10 consecutive years.

 Members